ear audioSudden Hearing Loss

 To use an analogy, if your foot is the nerve and your shoe is the bony canal, imagine what would happen to your foot if it starts to swell, but you keep wearing the same size shoe.
 Ouch!

-In this swollen and entrapped state, the nerve only has so much time before it potentially starts to die.
+In this swollen and entrapped state, the nerve only has so much time before it potentially starts to become permanently damaged.
 As such, the only medication found to be helpful is steroids... lots of it and at high doses.
-Just as steroids decreases swelling of an inflamed arthritic knee, it seems to decrease sweling of the hearing nerve allowing it to recover more quickly before permanent damage settles in.
+Just as steroids decreases swelling of an inflamed arthritic knee, it seems to decrease swelling of the hearing nerve allowing it to recover more quickly before permanent damage settles in.

 That's why the window of opportunity.
-The nerve only has so much time of being strangulated inside its bony canal before it starts to die.
+The nerve only has so much time of being strangulated inside its bony canal before it starts irreversible damage may occur.

 Is there dizziness present?